-- 37. In answer to paragraph 37, it: - (a) admits the allegations contained in paragraph 37; and - (b) says further that the paper by Helmut Greim, David Saltmiras, Volker Mostert and Christian Strupp titled 'Evaluation of carcinogenic potential of the herbicide glyphosate, drawing on tumor incidence data from fourteen chronic / carcinogenicity rodent studies' published in the journal Critical Reviews in Toxicology (Greim 2015 Paper) was also published online on 26 February 2015. - 38.
-In answer to paragraph 38, it: - (a) admits the allegations in subparagraphs 38 (c), (d) and (e); - (b) otherwise denies paragraph 38; and - (c) says further that: - the Greim 2015 Paper was initiated by Monsanto Company prior to the evaluation of glyphosate carcinogenicity by IARC;
+- 37. In answer to paragraph 37: - (a) it admits the allegations contained in paragraph 37; - (b) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; and - (c) it says further that the paper by Helmut Greim, David Saltmiras, Volker Mostert and Christian Strupp titled 'Evaluation of carcinogenic potential of the herbicide glyphosate, drawing on tumor incidence data from fourteen chronic / carcinogenicity rodent studies' published in the journal Critical Reviews in Toxicology (Greim 2015 Paper) was also published online on 26 February 2015. - 38.
+In answer to paragraph 38:

-- (ii) the Greim 2015 Paper's conclusion is contained in the statement that 'The lack of a plausible mechanism, along with published epidemiology studies, which fail to demonstrate clear, statistically significant, unbiased and non-confounded associations between glyphosate and cancer of any single etiology, and a compelling weight of evidence, support the conclusion that glyphosate does not present concern with respect to carcinogenic potential in humans'; - (iii) David Saltmiras was one of the named authors on the Greim 2015 Paper and the paper disclosed his affiliation with Monsanto Company; - (iv) the Greim 2015 paper stated that correspondence in relation to the paper was to be directed to David Saltmiras at his Monsanto Company address; - (v) the Greim 2015 Paper acknowledged the contribution of Monsanto Company employees to the paper; and
+- (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; - (b) it admits the allegations in subparagraphs 38 (c) and (d); - (c) it otherwise does not know and therefore cannot admit the allegations in paragraph 38; and - (d) insofar as the allegations made in paragraph 38 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied) it says further that: - the Greim 2015 Paper was initiated by Monsanto Company prior to the evaluation of glyphosate carcinogenicity by IARC; - (ii) the Greim 2015 Paper's conclusion is contained in the statement that 'The lack of a plausible mechanism, along with published epidemiology studies, which fail to demonstrate clear, statistically significant, unbiased and non-confounded associations between glyphosate and cancer of any single etiology, and a compelling weight of evidence, support the conclusion that glyphosate does not present concern with respect to carcinogenic potential in humans'; - (iii) David Saltmiras was one of the named authors on the Greim 2015 Paper and the paper disclosed his affiliation with Monsanto Company; - (iv) the Greim 2015 paper stated that correspondence in relation to the paper was to be directed to David Saltmiras at his Monsanto Company address; - (v) the Greim 2015 Paper acknowledged the contribution of Monsanto Company employees to the paper; and

-The Greim 2015 Paper contains (a) a footnote to the Saltmiras authorship which states 'Monsanto Company, 800 North Lindbergh Blvd., 63167 St. Louis, MO, USA' (b) addresses for correspondence which are Monsanto Company physical and email addresses (c) a Declaration of Interest which included the words 'David Saltmiras and Christian Strupp are employed by member companies of the GTF, Monsanto and ADAMA Agriculture B.V. (formerly Feinchemie Schwebda GmbH) respectively.
+The Greim 2015 Paper contains (a) a footnote to the Saltmiras authorship which states 'Monsanto Company, 800 North Lindbergh Blvd., 63167 St. Louis, MO, USA' (b) addresses for correspondence which are Monsanto Company physical and email addresses (c) a Declaration of Interest which included the words 'David Saltmiras and Christian Strupp are employed by member companies of the GTF,

+Monsanto and ADAMA Agriculture B.V. (formerly Feinchemie Schwebda GmbH) respectively.
 David Saltmiras is also Chair of the Toxicology Technical Working Group of the GTF....
 Monsanto Company was the original producer and marketer of glyphosate formulations' and (d) an acknowledgement in the form 'Special thanks go to Elizabeth Webb, Monsanto Toxicologist, for her detailed attention to document and data table formatting and as the reference library curator.
 Quality control and review of data transcription were valued services provided by Carrie Leigh Logan and Aparna Desai Nemali, Monsanto Quality Assurance Specialists.'